nestauk/cci_cameroon/README.md

 The `clusters.xlsx` file contains the unclassified comments broken into the clusters chosen by the clustering model.
 Each cluster in saved as a seperate sheet in the excel file.

+## Technical Specifications

+The model contained within this repository were incorporated within wider technical architecture within the Report \& Respond and Labelling tools.
+These tools were evaluated using high-fidelity prototypes, and a technical specification is enclosed within this repository `outputs/reports/technical-spec` which outlines a proposed implementation of the wider tool architecture and how the model can be integrated.
+There is also Adobe XD files included which show the prototype tools.

 ## Directory structure

 The repository has the following main directories: